-We were now only 45 M from Cephalonia, but I could not say that I was sure we will make it with the engine.
+We were now only 45 M from Cephalonia, but I could not say that I was sure we would. make it with the engine.
 I did hope for some wind.
 When we were approximately 36 M away from Cephalonia, land was sighted.
 Unfortunately together with the land came the clouds again.
 They were dark cumulus clouds laden with rain.
 First I saw at same distance a vortex from a cloud to the sea.
 Could this be the dreaded waterspout?
 Heikell does mention that this part of the Ionian has them in late October and November.
 Later I saw a storm cloud and after checking with the radar I verified that we were on a collision course.
 It was 8 M away so I changed course.
 Our closest approach was about 1 M. As we crossed paths with it I saw a vortex forming and within a few minutes it reached the sea.
 I looked at it with the binoculars, sure enough I could easily see the water circulating and rising towards the cloud.
 It was a waterspout, no doubt at all.
 I ran for the camera and photographed it.
 This was the closest that I ever want to be to one of them, fascinating as they are.